GoogleCloudPlatform/anthos-samples/anthos-bm-utils/abm-nettest/README.md

 It also includes `nettest` namespace, ServiceAccount (along with ClusterRole and ClusterRoleBinding) to achieve separation from other namespaces.

-## Run nettest
+## Run `nettest`

 Deploy `nettest` by running the following command for your operating system.
 Upon `nettest` Pod is started, the test will run automatically.
+Note that `nettest` take about 5 minutes and it will keep running even after it detects any connection issues.

 For non-RHEL OS: